Instructions for Authors

 3.2.
 Review Article

 Overview and analysis of the topic with background and latest updates must be addressed in all kind of reviews i.e. systematic review, narrative review and evidence based review in line with the original article.
 It should include original work of author on the similar subject.
 The suggested length for review article is 2500 to 3000 words with 40-50 references.
-The abstract should be non-structured with 150 words and at least 3 keywords.
+The abstract should be non-structured for a Narrative Review article and structured for a Systematic Review or Meta-Analysis article with 200-250 words and 5 to 8 keywords respectively.

 3.3.
 Case Report